chhaviiiii/Personal-Project/README.md

 - As a customer service representative, I want to search for a specific order using the order ID to provide updates or changes to the customer.

 - As a startup business owner, I want to be able to load past orders.

 - As an employee, I want to change the status of the loaded orders from previous files.

 - As a manager, I want to save my orders after creating them.

+# Instructions for Grader

+- You can generate the first required action related to the user story "adding multiple Xs to a Y" by...
+- You can generate the second required action related to the user story "adding multiple Xs to a Y" by...
+- You can locate my visual component by...
+- You can save the state of my application by...
+- You can reload the state of my application by...